- Associate Professor Rowena Maguire

 Equitable Climate Policy, International Climate Regulation, Reduced Emissions from Deforestation and Degradation, Women and Environmental Regulation, Australian Environmental and Climate Law, ILGG

-Dr Rowena Maguire is a Senior Lecturer and Chair of the Feminist Reading Group within the School of Law at QUT.
-She is also a research domain leader within the Institute for Future Environments at the Queensland University of Technology.
+Dr Rowena Maguire is an Associate Professor within the School of Law at QUT.
+She is the research theme leader of Systematic and Behavior Change platform within the Centre for a Waste Free World.
 Rowena holds a visiting fellow position at Strathmore Law School, Nairobi, Kenya and was formally a Research Affiliates at the Cambridge Centre for Climate Change Mitigation Research.

 Her PhD research examined the international regulation of forest resources, published as a monograph: Global Forest Governance: Legal Concepts and Policy Trends (Edward Elgar, 2013).
 Following on from this study, Rowena was appointed as a Research Affiliate to the Cambridge Centre for Climate Change Mitigation Research and worked on a donor REDD+ project in Kenya.
 From 2014- 2016, Rowena was a Chief Investigator on an Australian Research Council Discovery project examining international climate governance integrity issues.